Adam Stafford: Music

 In October 2017, Stafford and Lesiuk began work on another musical project that was to become the album Fire Behind the Curtain.
-Released on 4 May 2018 via Song by Toad Records, the largely instrumental, classically-leaning set was met with perhaps the greatest acclaim of Stafford's career.
+Released on 4 May 2018 via Song by Toad Records, the largely instrumental, classically leaning set was met with perhaps the greatest acclaim of Stafford's career.
 Working with The Pumpkinseeds and Modern Studies cellist and arranger Pete Harvey and a nine-piece choir, the album referenced Stafford's struggles with depression that had plagued him since youth.
 The record was issued on double-disc 12-inch gatefold vinyl and received ecstatic reviews from critics: in a 9/10 review, God is in The TV said the LP "may stand as perhaps the most stunning piece of art to have been released so far on Song by Toad”; a 5/5 review The Skinny magazine called the album “a rich and haunting record of intelligence, beauty, depth and darkness – it’s a monumental piece of work”.
 Elsewhere The Scotsman 's 4/5 review noted that "it's worth surrendering to its shifting soundscapes" and BBC Radio 6 Music's Nemone on Electric Ladyland stated FBTC was “An absolute triumph of an album”.

+In 2019 Stafford issued the experimental lo-fi LP `The Acid Bothy' on bi-coloured red/yellow tape with hand-printed sleeve/insert on a limited run of fifty.
+The LP set was a collection of mainly improvised pieces on synthesizer.
+During the next two years of Covid lockdown restrictions Stafford was at his most prolific, recording and releasing three albums and one EP between 2020/21.
+The first being the home-recorded, stark and intimate set `Diamonds of a Horse Famine' (2020) which saw Stafford return to a book of unfinished songs and compositions from years previously.
+The album mostly resembled Y'all is Fantasy Island's `Rescue Weekend' (2008), which saw Stafford write desolate blues-inspired songs written from mostly characters' perspectives and touched on themes of addiction, mental health, loneliness and childhood neglect.
+In a 9/10 review for Clash, Nick Roseblade writes: "What ‘Diamond Of A Horse Famine’ shows is that Stafford is back to his best, but he isn’t recreating his previous albums for the sake of it.
+Nothing Stafford does it for the sake of it.
+His guitar work is exquisite...
+The solo on ‘Salve’ might be his finest to date.
+However, the songs are equally as compelling."